 Where is the Integrated Graphics Card Located?

-An integrated graphics card is found WITH IN the CPU.
-People often confuse that an integrated graphics card is located on the motherboard itself.
+An integrated graphics card is found WITHIN the CPU.
+People often confuse that an integrated graphics card is on the motherboard.

 That is not the case.

-You can see a sample dye chart below for the Intel Core i7 4770K that an integrated graphics card, labelled here as “Processor Graphics” is located within the CPU itself.
+You can see a sample dye chart below for the Intel Core i7 4770K.
+That an integrated graphics card labeled “Processor Graphics” is located within the CPU itself.

 Unlike dedicated graphics cards, these cannot be removed or upgraded.